ajnam12/ajnam12.github.io/codesnippets.md

         return subs

 {% endhighlight %}
-From my adventures in functional programming.
+From my adventures in functional programming...
 This version of quicksort, written in Scheme (*shudders* ... so many parentheses ...) is inspired by the version featured on the Haskell website when I was exploring that language.
 (Assume filter has previously been defined)